presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/KeywordParameters.rst

 **Check your understanding**

-.. mchoicemf:: test_questionkeyword_params_1
+.. mchoice:: test_questionkeyword_params_1
    :answer_a: 2
    :answer_b: 3
    :answer_c: 5
    :answer_d: 7
    :answer_e: Runtime error since not enough values are passed in the call to f
-   :correct: d
    :feedback_a: 2 is bound to x, not z
    :feedback_b: 3 is the default value for y, not z
    :feedback_c: 5 is bound to y, not z
    :feedback_d: 2 is bound x, 5 to y, and z gets its default value, 7
    :feedback_e: z has a default value in the function definition, so it's optional to pass a value for it.
+   :correct: d

    What value will be printed for z?